Mihir3009/Extract-AI/README.md

 ## Full Parametric Training

-We only fine-tune Llama-2-7b-hf model for full parametric training.
+We only fine-tune the Llama-2-7b-hf model for full parametric training.
 Below is a step-by-step guide to fine-tune it:

 1. `git clone https://github.com/facebookresearch/llama-recipes.git`
 2. Go to the llama-reciepe Github, please make sure to install from source (https://github.com/facebookresearch/llama-recipes#install-from-source)